Technologies for the big green revolution

 The new age of agriculture

 Agriculture, as our ancestors knew it, is coming to an end as technology is bringing new ways of improving the processes.
-Today, machine learning is the concept that drives innovation in farming.
+Today, machine learning is the concept that drives innovation in farming, also seen as green revolution.
 Over the past couple of years, agriculture techniques have exploded, allowing farmers to grow crops in controlled environments faster.
 Actually, it has been revealed that this technique is allowing a 20% faster growth rate with 91% less water.
 Even though it might seem easy, growing and harvesting crops in controlled environments such as indoor or vertical stacks, has its challenges, and it requires more work to be done, such as monitoring acidity, soil nutrients, and of course, watering time for each seed or plant.
 Without the technology that provides all this information, this method wouldn’t last too long.

 The meeting between cognitive technologies and agriculture was an instant success.
 Farmers realized the tremendous help it had to offer and embraced it without any doubts.